 The main idea in Rotter's Social Learning Theory is that personality represents an interaction of the individual with his or her environment.

 (Bobo Doll) in social learning theory, Bandura agrees with the behaviorists learning theories of classical conditioning and operant conditioning.

 However, he adds two important ideas: Mediating processes occur between stimuli & responses.
 Behavior is learned from the environment thorugh the process of observation.

 often referred to as one of the founders of personality psychology.
-Today, remembered for his Trait Theory of Personality.
+HIs views are opposite of Freud; personality could be defines by peoples behavioral patterns & CONSCIOUS motives.
+Also, remembered for his Trait Theory of Personality.

 trait theory of personality; 3 levels of traits: